 Notes: This home remedy can be given to your dog each day, even after the itchy skin has cleared up.

-While this home remedy should absolutely not be ingested by your dog, it can work wonders for your dog’s skin when directly applied.
+While this home remedy should not be ingested by your dog, it can work wonders for your dog’s skin when directly applied.
 The aspirin will help soothe any sores and inflammation your dog may be experiencing from the scratching.
 This home remedy will work best when used alongside other home remedies.

 - 2 aspirin tablets